workflowhub/workflowhub.github.io/index.md

 # The WorkflowHub Project

-The **WorkflowHub project** is a community framework for enabling scientific workflow research and education by providing foundational tools for analyzing workflow execution traces, and generating synthetic, yet realistic, workflow traces that can be used to develop new techniques, algorithms and systems that can overcome the challenges of efficient and robust execution of ever
+The **WorkflowHub project** is a community framework for enabling scientific workflow research and development by providing foundational tools for analyzing workflow execution traces, and generating synthetic, yet realistic, workflow traces that can be used to develop new techniques, algorithms and systems that can overcome the challenges of efficient and robust execution of ever